ladih/Credit-Risk-Modelling-Probability-of-Default-Prediction/README.md

-Implementing logistic regression to predict probability of borrower defaul.
+### Implementing logistic regression in Python to predict probability of borrower default.

-Programming language: Python

-Includes variable selection, data preparation, and evaluation metrics such as AUC (ROC), KS statistic, PSI, calibration.
+### Includes variable selection, data preparation, and evaluation metrics such as AUC (ROC), KS statistic, PSI, calibration.